Purity and 2-Calabi-Yau categories: Hodge theory

 We fix

 This is a one-dimensional complex of pure Hodge structures of weight $2$, concentrated in cohomological degree $2$.
-Similarly, we define

-to be the dual.
+Similarly, we define $\LLL^{-1}\coloneqq \HO_c(\BA^1,\BQ)^{\vee}$ to be the dual.
 Explicitly, this is a one-dimensional complex of pure Hodge structures of weight $-2$, concentrated in cohomological degree $-2$.
 We define $\LLL^r$ for arbitrary $r\in\BZ$ by taking tensor powers of these complexes.